codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you tell the difference between a crocodile and an alligator?
-You will see one later and one in a while.
+What is the tallest building in the world?
+The library – it’s got the most stories!

 ## Daily Trivia

-What does GHz stand for?
+.rs is the top-level domain for what country?
- 1. Gigahotz
+ 1. Serbia
- 2. Gigahertz
+ 2. Russia
- 3. Gigahetz
+ 3. Romania
- 4. Gigahatz
+ 4. Rwanda

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Serbia
 </details>